maksimKorzh/bmgp/README.md

 sides - it just happens engine takes the entire center without even realizing it.

-# Known issues
-Sometimes engine's pass may occur when not expected.
-Just keep playing until the game is over.

 # How to play with white?
 Before making the first move open DevTools and type: "play(4)", then hit enter.
 Engine would make a move, you can now play with